This is how much your degree will earn you in 10 years

 How should the government respond?

-The report suggests that repayments on Student Loans are halved through the introduction of tax cuts for graduates, worth 50p in every pound owed.
+The report suggested that repayments on Student Loans are halved through the introduction of tax cuts for graduates, worth 50p in every pound owed.

 Tory MP, Neil O'Brien, said to the BBC: